pgrady3/music-compression-web/README.md

 On the other hand, a time domain loss does not adequately capture high frequencies and low volumes.
 As human perception of sound is logarithmic, and low frequencies typically have higher amplitude, a time domain loss under-weights high frequencies and results in a muffled, underwater-sounding output.

 We follow the approach of [1] and instead use an RMSE metric by directly comparing the frequency spectra across time.
 This has the benefit of considering low amplitudes and high frequencies, and is perceptually much closer.

+TODO: maybe move the spectrograms to results?
+Use the notebook visualizations.ipynb for labels and stuff

 **Original Spectrogram**